ruebenwood/odysseus/README.md

 npm run dev
 ```

-Open http://localhost:3000/login, enter `ODYSSEUS_CONSOLE_PASSWORD`, and you will be redirected to `/odysseus` to send tasks.
+Open http://localhost:3000/login and enter `ODYSSEUS_CONSOLE_PASSWORD` (defaults to `letmein` if unset) to reach `/odysseus`.
 The console calls `/api/odysseus`, which forwards the request to your configured Codex bridge.

 ## Environment variables